-Proposed Section 267L Offence against Sub-section 267G(1) or 267K(4) to be indictable
+Offences against Sub-sections 267G(2) and (3) or 267K(4) to be indictable

-Proposed Section 267L makes offences under Sub-sections 267G(1) (taking ship to sea without the appropriate certificate) and 267K(4) (non-compliance with direction given to the master or owner of a foreign ship) indictable offences.
+Proposed Section 267L makes offences under Sub-sections 267G(3) (taking ship to sea without the appropriate certificate) and 267K(4) (non-compliance with direction given to the master or owner of a foreign ship) indictable offences.

 Section 394 of the Navigation Act 1912 was amended by the Navigation (Protection of the Sea) Amendment Act 1981 to provide that offences against Sub-sections 267G(1) and 267K(4) are indictable but may nevertheless be heard summarily upon agreement of all parties and that the respective penalties will thereupon not exceed \$2,000 and \$5,000.
+Clause 7 of this Bill will amend Section 394 of the Principal Act in relation to proposed Section 267G.